LGD: Label-guided Self-distillation for Object Detection: Related Work

 \subsection{Teacher-free Methods}

 Beyond traditional KD with pretrained teacher, there are teacher-free schemes that could be divided into three categories: (1) self-distillation (2) collaborative learning and (3) label regularization.
 (1) self-distillation excavates instructive knowledge from model itself.
 For instance, \cite{yang2019snapshot, kim2020self} used previously saved snapshots as teachers.
-In \cite{zhang2019your}, network was divided into sections that deeper layers are used to teach the shallower ones.
+In \cite{zhang2019your}, network was divided into sections that deeper layers were used to teach the shallower ones.
 In MetaDistiller\,\cite{liu2020metadistiller}, the knowledge stemmed from one-step predictions.
 (2) Collaborative learning involves multiple students to boost each other. \cite{zhang2018deep} proposed deep mutual learning (DML) where student networks with identical architecture learned collaboratively. \cite{lan2018knowledge} proposed ONE by considering ensemble learning in branch-granularity.
-In KDCL\,\cite{guo2020online}, predictions were fused together as instructive knowledge. \cite{furlanello2018born} proposed Born-Again Network (BAN) that leveraged information from last generations to distill the next.
+In KDCL\,\cite{guo2020online}, predictions were fused together as instructive knowledge.
+Likewise in \cite{chen2020online}, ensemble logits of multiple students were aggregated to distill another. \cite{furlanello2018born} proposed Born-Again Network (BAN) that leveraged information from last generations to distill the next.
 (3) For label regularization, \cite{yuan2020revisiting} proposed tf-KD for regularized label distribution beyond label smoothing\,\cite{szegedy2016rethinking}.
-However, above methods are designed for classification only.
+However, above methods were designed for classification only.

-Recently, there were newly-built label regularization methods\,\cite{mostajabi2018regularizing,hao2020labelenc} using an isolated network to explicitly model labels as features for supervision,\textit{w.r.t.} semantic segmentation and detection.
+Recently, there have been newly-built label regularization methods\,\cite{mostajabi2018regularizing,hao2020labelenc} using an isolated network to explicitly model labels as features for supervision,\textit{w.r.t.} semantic segmentation and detection.
 They obtained impressive results.
 In \cite{hao2020labelenc}, dense color maps with category and location information were constructed and fed into an auto-encoder-like network to fetch label representations.
 However, they considered each object modeling separately which was sub-optimal.
 Instead, we propose to generate instructive knowledge by inter-object and intra-object relation modeling to form a self-distillation scheme with higher upper limit.